-For years, all of us in the communications sphere have heard or uttered the adage “Content is king.”
+By Aaron Motsinger For years, all of us in the communications sphere have heard or uttered the adage “Content is king.”
 My colleague Matt Isaacs discussed content from a contributed editorial, corporate thought leadership perspective a few months back, and that certainly remains an important part of the conversation and the marketing mix.
-What I’d like to do […]
+What I’d […]

 By Aaron Motsinger With Super Tuesday in recent memory and our nation in the thick of primaries, caucuses, campaigning and endorsements, it’s pretty much impossible to altogether avoid election rhetoric.
 One of the places it’s become increasingly difficult to dodge is on social media.
 In the ‘08 election, and even as recently as last year, […]